Weekday Fall Educational Farm Tours for Schools & Groups

-1. Your Educational Hayride Tour consists of Farmer Jim making stops around the farm to explain how fruits and vegetables are grown including hands-on experience when possible.
-One stop will be with the farm animals, including horses, pigs, turkeys, chickens, ducks and swans as available.
-Duration: approximately 20-30 minutes.
+1. Your Educational Hayride Tour consists of Farmer Jim driving around the farm to show how fruits and vegetables are grown.
+The tour will stop at the farm animals which can include horses, pigs, turkeys, chickens, ducks and swans as available.
+Duration: approximately 20 minutes.

 2. Afterwards, participants will experience picking four apples from the tree and/or one 2-5 pound sugar pumpkin from the field.
 Each child will receive an educational coloring workbook at the conclusion of the tour.
 Participants who only pick a pumpkin will receive one apple from their teacher.
 Additional apples, pumpkins and coloring books may be purchased at the Farm Market.

 3. The final count of all attendees may be made on the day of your tour.
 Payment must be submitted at the Farm Market on the day of your tour.

 At the Farm Market, we have fruits, vegetables, baked goods, jam, gourds, ice cream, mums, cornstalks, straw bales, Indian corn and other fall decorations and treats.

 Visit our Facebook page to learn more about our farm!

 Morning Slots: 9am - 12pm

 Option 1: 🚜 Hayride Tour + 🍎 Apple Picking